File this under “Acquiescing to Mindless NIMBYs in Woodland Hills.”

 Of course, no depiction could replicate the actual misery both sides had to endure.
 And I must say, both armies looked much better nourished than the ones who lived through the four-year ordeal of the war.

-Apparently, some of the nearby neighbors are ultra-sensitive NIMBYs who cannot deal with limited durations of noise even when it is part of a commemoration of the hemisphere’s, and arguably the world’s, most pivotal moment.
+Apparently, some of the nearby neighbors are ultra-sensitive NIMBYs who cannot deal with limited periods of noise even when it is part of a commemoration of the hemisphere’s, and arguably the world’s, most pivotal battle.

 To put the battle in perspective, the combined forces totaled around 165,000 and 46,000 casualties were incurred.
 Besides representing the costliest battle in the hemisphere, the losses exceeded those in several key World War 2 battles, including D-Day.